FedorIvanov37/SVFE-IPC-Monitoring/README.md

 SV-application is a group of independent modules, separated according to single-responsibility principle.
 The modules use message queues and shared memory segments for inter-process communication.
 Chain of internal modules connected to each other using the queues.
 A card transaction e.g. card purchase request is a message, which flows through the processes conveyor step-by-step, using queues as a transport.

 ![image](https://www.tutorialspoint.com/inter_process_communication/images/message_queue.jpg)
+> On the picture process A a sender sends message to process B using Message Queue.
+Message Queue transfers and process B receives the message as the receiver.

+The Message Queue has predefined buffer size, which cannot be expanded in runtime.
+In case when Message Queue has no space left to receive new message the sender process will stop to receive the messages from previous process in the chain.
+Such situation can lead to serious system crush and difficulties with the problem determination.

 See more about IPC here: